-Unmanaged moisture, whether residual construction moisture or rising damp, is one of the leading causes of floor failure, causing adhesives to de-bond, carpet underlays to rot, wooden floors to warp and resilient floorcoverings to blister.
-Moisture can also lead to the growth of mould and bacteria, which can potentially cause a health risk.
-A moisture measurement test should; therefore, be conducted as part of any flooring installation to ascertain if excess moisture is present, and appropriate action can be taken if necessary, such as application of a waterproof surface membrane.
+Unmanaged moisture, whether residual construction moisture or rising damp, is one of the leading causes of floor failure, causing adhesives to de-bond, carpet underlays to rot, wooden floors to warp, and resilient floorcoverings to blister – all of which have the potential to form a trip hazard.
+It can also lead to the movement of floorcoverings and the growth of mould and bacteria, which can potentially cause a health risk to people in the immediate environment.
+For these reasons, F. Ball recommends that a moisture measurement test is conducted as part of any flooring installation.

-To comply with British Standards, subfloor relative humidity (RH) levels within the subfloor should be measured using a pre-calibrated hygrometer.
-If RH levels exceed 75% – or 65% when installing timber floorcoverings – a moisture management solution will be required to stop excess subfloor moisture damaging floorcoverings and adhesives and potentially causing floor failure.
+The method of moisture measurement advocated by British Standards is to use a pre-calibrated hygrometer.
+If subfloor relative humidity (RH) levels exceed 75%, or 65% when installing wooden floorcoverings, a moisture management solution will be required to stop excess subfloor moisture damaging floorcoverings and adhesives and potentially causing floor failure.

-As has been stated, in most cases, old adhesive residues must be removed before installing a levelling compound.
-However, there are specialist high-performance levelling compounds available that can be applied directly over bitumen and adhesive residues which offer significant time-saving benefits for contractors.
-One such product, F. Ball’s Stopgap 1200 Pro, takes as little as 60 minutes to set and is ready to receive floorcoverings from as little as four hours.
-In most applications, including when it is applied over old adhesive residues, it is not essential to prime beforehand, saving further time.
+High-performance levelling compounds that can be applied directly over bitumen and adhesive residues also offer significant timesaving benefits for contractors undertaking refurbishment projects to a deadline.
+One such product, F. Ball and Co.’s Stopgap 1200 Pro, takes as little as 60 minutes to set and is ready to receive floorcoverings from as little as four hours.

 Choosing the right adhesive

-The contractor can then select a suitably fast-working adhesive to install appropriate floorcoverings.
-The choice of adhesive will be determined by what type of floorcoverings are being installed and where, but there are options for when time saving is a priority.
+Once the levelling compound has cured, the contractor can then select a suitably fast-working adhesive to install appropriate floorcoverings.
+The choice of adhesive will often be determined foremost by what type of floorcoverings are to be installed and where, but there are options for when timesaving is a priority.